Alright, so here I am, back with the 2nd installment of building a recording studio. If you’ve missed the 1st part don’t worry you can find it here

 There are others out there but again, I only list what I’ve personally used.
-I kept this selection limited with budget in mind.
-I wouldn’t fixate on controllers that have a lot of bells and whistles, but if you have the money and feel they can be of some use, then by all means go for it.
+I kept this selection limited with a budget in mind.
+I wouldn’t fixate on controllers that have a lot of bells and whistles, but if you have the money and feel they will benefit you, then by all means go for it.

 8) Cables and Connections/Converters

 I remember being in a studio session with a client (bass player).
 We had 2 hours to get some recording done and 3 hours to hand the project in (not a good spot to be in).

 During the recording session, one of the audio cables shorted.
 No big deal, it happens from to time, but the problem was I DIDN’T HAVE ANOTHER CABLE.
 I freaked, I was looking all around…no luck.
 I told the session player that I had to run out to RadioShack and get another cable.

 He went into his backpack and pulled out a few and said “always have backups”.
 It seems minor, but he saved me big time, it was going to take 45 minutes to and back from the nearest hole-in-the-wall radio shack (and that’s in decent traffic!)

 I wouldn’t suggest spending any ridiculous amount of money on cables.
 I’ve seen people spend anywhere from $200.00 to $400 on simple through cables and to be honest, I couldn’t tell them apart from the standard monster cables.

 Another issue I ran into was not having connectors, which come in handy for connecting and routing external gear.
 It’s always good to have RCA,1/4, XLR connection/converters, you just never know what you may run into.